Spandan2405/MERN-FS/README.md

 # MERN-FS
-All the tasks i was given project i have done during my first internship
+All the tasks i was given and project i have done during my first internship